 In the 2013/14 season, Kocan gave a critically acclaimed performance of Gremin, followed by Khan Konchak in Dmitriy Tcherniakov’s new production of Prince Igor, which was broadcast live in HD.
 He also returned to the Teatro alla Scala to sing The Grand Inquisitor and Filippo in Don Carlos.
-This performance of Filippo at La Scala marked Kocan’s 50th performance of the role since his debut in Linz in 2002.
-In the 2012/13 season, he sang Ramfis and Sparafucile at the Metropolitan Opera, Banco at La Scala with Valery Gergiev, Il Commendatore at the Bavarian State Opera and Ramfis with the L.A.
-Philharmonic at the Hollywood Bowl under Gustavo Dudamel.
+In the 2012/13 season, he sang Ramfis and Sparafucile at the Metropolitan Opera, Banco at La Scala with Valery Gergiev, Il Commendatore at the Bavarian State Opera and Ramfis with the Los Angeles Philharmonic at the Hollywood Bowl under Gustavo Dudamel.